 Email is the riskiest channel for data loss in an organization.
 In a recent study, 65% of IT security practitioners cited email as their biggest data loss risk, followed by cloud file-sharing services (62%) and instant messaging platforms (57%).
 Phishing is a major factor in making email a potential data security disaster.
 An estimated 23% of organizations in the study experienced up to 30 security incidents involving employees’ use of email every month ranging from sending the wrong file to interacting with a phishing message.
 Cybercriminals are constantly stepping up their game to bypass many traditional email security measures and lure their targets in with hard-to-detect messages – and 97% of employees are unable to detect a sophisticated phishing message.

-Graphus improves any organization’s data security immediately by catching 99.9% of sophisticated phishing messages, preventing almost every incoming phishing message from reaching employees.
-Choose AI-powered, automated email security to quickly and efficiently protect your company from some of today’s nastiest phishing-related cyberattacks and you’ll enjoy the peace of mind that comes from knowing that you’re blocking 99.9% of sophisticated phishing messages before they ever reach an employee inbox.
+Graphus improves any organization’s data security immediately by catching sophisticated phishing messages, preventing almost every incoming phishing message from reaching employees.
+Choose AI-powered, automated email security to quickly and efficiently protect your company from some of today’s nastiest phishing-related cyberattacks and you’ll enjoy the peace of mind that comes from knowing that you’re blocking sophisticated phishing messages from reaching employees.

 - Forget old-fashioned safe sender lists.
 Graphus analyzes the content of messages using more than 50 points of comparison to suss out fakes fast.